How does someone become stateless?

 Case Study – Dissolution of the Soviet Union

 When the Soviet Union was formally dissolved in 1991, new states emerged in its place.
 Some people automatically became citizens under the citizenship law of the new state in which they found themselves living.
-However, millions of people were excluded and consequently rendered stateless.
-There were multiple causes driving the sudden creation of a mass population of stateless people, including:
+However, around 280 million people were excluded and consequently rendered stateless in the successor states that emerged across Central Asia and Europe, including 60 million people in Turkmenistan, Kazakhstan, Tajikistan, Uzbekistan and Kyrgyzstan.2 There were multiple causes driving the sudden creation of a mass population of stateless people, including:

 - Some people did not register for citizenship within the deadline established by the new state’s laws;